-We finally compute the phonon-induced modulation of the SHG tensor components.
+We next compute the phonon-induced modulation of the SHG tensor components.
 Due to the lack of inversion symmetry in the crystal, any infrared-active mode can linearly modify the components of $\chi^{(2)}$ as

 Here, $\chi_\text{equilibrium}^{(2)}$ is the equilibrium second-order susceptibility and $\partial_{Q_j}\chi_j^{(2)}$ is the phonon-induced change.
-We compute both the equilibrium and nonequilibrium tensor components for the ferroelectric contribution, $\chi^{(i)}$, from first principles, see Supplementary Information Section 4.
+We compute both the equilibrium and nonequilibrium tensor components for the ferroelectric contribution, $\chi^{(i)}$, from first principles, see Supplementary Information Section S4.